 If you’re aiming for acceptance to a top-tier law school, the LSAT is one of the most important and challenging exams you can take.
 The LSAT tests your reading comprehension and ability to think analytically and logically.
-According to the LSAC, law school applications continue to rise, and competition for the best JD programs remains fierce.
+According to LSAC, the organization that administers the LSAT, law school applications continue to rise, and competition for the best JD programs remains fierce.
 LSAT prep courses can help you study for the exam with practice tests, tutoring, and techniques that may help boost your score.

 We did deep-dive reviews on over a dozen providers to help you decide which LSAT prep course is best for you.
 Based on analyses of their course content, methods of instruction, faculty, cost, and more, we developed the following list of the nine best LSAT prep courses currently available.